Start your career at the RUH as a Healthcare Assistant

 To do this job, you've got to be caring, compassionate and a real people person.
 If you are, it's a great profession to be in, for me it's an honour and a privilege to help people in this way.
 Every patient is unique and each person deserves to be treated accordingly.
 I have always worked on the Surgical Admission Unit (SAU) and I really enjoy it.

 Every day is a different, you don't know who you are going to meet.
 We look after patients aged 18 years up and every patient has their own story to tell.
 Although I am here to help, it is amazing what you can learn from them too.
-Being a healthcare assistant is so rewarding, because we are the patients' first point of contact and are there to talk to them, sit at their bedside as well as provide support to their families, get to know what their relative is like as a person so we can reassure them and make sure they are as comfortable as possible.
+Being a Healthcare Support Worker is so rewarding, because we are the patients' first point of contact and are there to talk to them, sit at their bedside as well as provide support to their families, get to know what their relative is like as a person so we can reassure them and make sure they are as comfortable as possible.

 I work with a really great team and over the years they've given me so much support, whether it's been about work or personal family matters, there's always been someone here that I can talk to, ask for advice.
 Over the past 10 months that's been so important to all of us.
 We are essentially an extended family, as we spend a lot of time with each other and when the pandemic first hit, it was scary but, we as a team got through it together and we have all the PPE we need to do our jobs safely.